 American Bridge has had a long history with the US Space Program; constructing wind tunnels, lab buildings, launch complexes, and rocket assembly buildings.
 In 1964, American Bridge completed the superstructure for the Vehicle Assembly Building at Kennedy Space Center.
 At 3.7 million cubic meters, this building remains one of the largest in the world.

-In 1967, American Bridge fabricated and erected Chicago’s Picasso, a 50-foot-high sculpture to the design of Pablo Picasso.
+Three years later, AB fabricated and erected Chicago’s Picasso, a 50-foot-high sculpture to the design of Pablo Picasso.
 Located in the Plaza at the Chicago Civic Center, this special structure has a total weight of 162 tons.

 American Bridge began construction as general contractor for the superstructure for the 32-span, 14,500 foot (4,420m) William Preston Lane, Jr. Chesapeake Bay Bridge in Annapolis, Maryland in 1970 and completed the project just three short years later.
 The crossing included a 1,600’ mainspan suspension bridge, and marked American Bridge’s first use of prefabricated parallel wire strands for the main suspension cables.
 These were self-fabricated by American Bridge in facilities in the Fairless Works of US Steel in Philadelphia.

 In 1973, American Bridge fabricated and erected 78,000 tons of structural steel for the Sears Tower in Chicago, Illinois.
 Today, it is known as the Willis Tower and remains one of the tallest buildings in America.